Driving Directions From Malaga Airport

 - How To Get from Malaga Airport to Puerto Banus

 - How To Get from Malaga Airport to Estepona

 Driving in Spain

-The roads here on the Costa Del Sol are great, although, yes the N340 (Coast Road) does have some dangerous spots and people drive way too fast, even though the speed limit has been reduced to 80kmph.
-But generally, driving from the Airport is well signposted and unless there has been a serious accident, generally the traffic flows pretty nicely.
-With the sea and the mountains its quite easy to know what direction you are driving in.
-If you are driving towards Estepona / Gibraltar the sea should be on your left and the mountains on your right.
-If you are driving towards Nerja, then the sea should be on your right and the mountains on your left.
+With the sea and the mountains, it´s pretty easy to know what direction you are driving in.
+If you´re driving towards Estepona/Gibraltar, the sea should be on your left and the mountains on your right.
+If you´re driving towards Nerja, the sea should be on your right and the mountains on your left.

 First Time Driving Abroad?

 Is it your first time driving abroad?
 Honestly, once you do it, you´ll never look back.
-Having the freedom of a hiring a car when you go on holiday is fantastic, especially here on the Costa Del Sol.
-There is so much to do and see.
-It is a bit strange the first time you sit in a left hand drive car, but once you get the hang of it, its easy, the coordination will come very quickly.
+Having the freedom of hiring a car when you go on holiday is fantastic, especially here on the Costa Del Sol, there is so much to do and see.
+It is a bit strange the first time you sit in a left-hand drive car, but the coordination will come very quickly once you get the hang of it.
 Don´t just take OUR word for it.
 These are comments and advice from our followers on Facebook.

 Some Driving Tips for First Timers